Khanum49/AI-Doc-course-exercises/docs/identify-ML.md

    <img src="images/image2.png" alt="Task Description" style="max-width: 100%; height: auto;">
  </p>

-# 🛡️ ML Approach Overview: Fraud Detection System
+# ML Approach Overview: Fraud Detection System

 This document explores the machine learning (ML) approaches commonly used in a ML based Fraud Detection System.
 It outlines the types of learning, data requirements, and challenges in explaining the underlying model logic to diverse readers.

-## 1️.Type of Learning
+## 1. Type of Learning

 Fraud detection typically applies **both supervised and unsupervised learning**, depending on the availability of labeled data.